tsightler/ring-mqtt/README.md

 ring/<location_id>/alarm/binary_sensor/<device_id>/smoke/state
 ring/<location_id>/alarm/binary_sensor/<device_id>/gas/state
 ```
-This was inconsistent so now, with 3.0 the topics for the smoke sensor would be:
+This was inconsistent so now, with 3.0 the topics for the co sensor would be:
 ```
 ring/<location_id>/alarm/binary_sensor/<device_id>/co_state
 ```